 Constant-attendance allowance: 15% of the pension is paid if the insured requires the constant attendance of others to perform daily functions.

-Partial disability: For an assessed degree of disability between 5% and 49%, the pension paid varies from a minimum of one up to 24 times base earnings.
+Partial disability: For an assessed degree of disability 5% to 49%, the pension paid varies from at least one up to 24 times base earnings.